labanskoller/hackeriet_blog/_posts/2019-01-16-AES-math-fundamentals.md

 ## Postface

-By understanding how the basic math functions work we have now laid a foundation to try to understanding more advanced analyses of AES, but that will be another blog post.
+By understanding how the basic math functions work we have now laid a foundation to try to understand more advanced analyses of AES, but that will be another blog post.